fluxxshep/DiscDV/README.md

-# DiscDV: FreeDV on a real HF transceiver from a Discord voice call!
+# DiscDV: FreeDV (and analog voice) on a real HF transceiver from a Discord voice call!

 Please be aware that this program is in very early development stages.
 Use on the air only if you are a licensed amateur radio operator,